JayBrown/DiMaGo/README.md

 * **third workflow/script to convert existing disk images**

 ## General Notes
-* You can get trusted one-year S/MIME certificates for free at [Comodo](https://www.comodo.com/home/email-security/free-email-certificate.php), but you can also self-issue an S/MIME certificate, either with macOS **Keychain Access** or third-party CAs like **[xca](https://sourceforge.net/projects/xca/)**.
+* You can get trusted one-year S/MIME certificates for free at [Comodo](https://www.comodo.com/home/email-security/free-email-certificate.php) or using the [Volksverschlüsselung](https://volksverschluesselung.de), but you can also self-issue an S/MIME certificate, either with macOS **Keychain Access** or third-party CAs like **[xca](https://sourceforge.net/projects/xca/)**.
 * When self-issuing/signing S/MIME certificates, make sure that the leaf certificate contains a **Subject Key Identifier** (SKID); otherwise it will not be compatible with `hdiutil` and **DiMaGo**.
+* Self-signed or self-issued certificates will not be deemed "trusted" by the powers that be (incl. macOS), but the major advantage is that (as with PGP/GPG) you can simply ignore the powers that be.
+There is no third party involved: only the sender and the recipient(s) need to trust each other, and trust each other's certificates, and they only need to do it once.
+So self-signed certificates are (like PGP/GPG) *always* the better option.
+(They don't even need to include a valid email address, unless you actually want to use them for email message signing and protection as well.)
-* If you have received an email signed with a public S/MIME key, it is stored in your keychain automatically (trusted certificates) or after you manually set the trust (self-issued/signed certificates), and then you can then encrypt a disk image using that public key.
+* If you have received an email signed with a public S/MIME key, it is stored in your keychain automatically (trusted certificates) or after you manually set the trust (self-issued/signed certificates), and then you can encrypt a disk image using that public key.
 * To codesign a DMG or sparsebundle, you need a Code Signing Certificate (CSC), which you can get as an Apple Developer or issue yourself using **Keychain Access** or third-party CAs like the above-mentioned **xca**.
 * **DiMaGo** only uses native macOS command line programs.
 Further options are available with `gsplit` (segment large DMGs) and `terminal-notifier` (extended notifications).
 * Cross-platform compatibility hasn't been tested.
 Encrypted macOS images can be opened/mounted on Windows (using e.g. **7-zip**) and on Linux systems, but whether this also works with S/MIME-encrypted images remains to be seen.